What is Positive Expiratory Pressure (PEP)?

 Positive Expiratory Pressure, or PEP, is a small device that a patient exhales into, using a mask.
 PEP is also called PEP Therapy, PEP Mask or TheraPEP.

-Repeat the entire process for 6 cycles or a maximum of 30 minutes.
-A mouthpiece can be used with nose clips in place.
+- Repeat the entire process for six cycles or a maximum of 30 minutes.

 After each treatment: